starkinfra/sdk-php/README.md

 print_r($card);
 ```

-### Update an Issuing Card
+### Update an IssuingCard

-You can update a specific Issuing Card by its id.
+You can update a specific card by its id.

 ```php
 use StarkInfra\IssuingCard;